earthtoolsmaker/website/content/projects/coral_reef_health_monitoring.md

 Marine biologists engaged in the study of coral reefs invest a significant portion of their time in manually processing data obtained from research dives.
-The objective of this challenge is to create an image segmentation pipeline that accelerates the analysis of such data.
+The objective of this collaboration is to create an image segmentation pipeline that accelerates the analysis of such data.
 This endeavor aims to assist conservationists and researchers in enhancing their efforts to protect and comprehend these vital ocean ecosystems.
 Leveraging computer vision for the